All the Best Moments from the Star-Studded #HandinHand Telethon

 Celebrities like Lupita Nyong'o, Bruce Willis, Leonardo DiCaprio, Jamie Foxx, Reese Witherspoon, and many, many more banded together tonight answer phone calls from Americans who wished to donate to help those in need.
 When they weren't answering phone calls everyone from Oprah to Faith Hill and Tim McGraw highlighted a few of the inspiring stories that came out of Houston and Florida.

-While the heartbreaking accounts definitely brought a tear to our eye, the performances from star such as Usher and Blake Shelton, who did a duet together to, Stevie Wonder's cover of "Lean on Me" helped lighten the mood, as did some playful antics between BFFs Julia Roberts and George Clooney.
+While the heartbreaking accounts definitely brought a tear to our eye, the performances from stars such as Usher and Blake Shelton, who did a duet together, to Stevie Wonder's cover of "Lean on Me" helped lighten the mood, as did some playful antics between BFFs Julia Roberts and George Clooney.

 VIDEO: People Rescued Pets During Hurricane Harvey